 Adjustment

-There are no subscriber financial transactions synchronized between the Comverse ONE RT and existing BSS.
 The payment, adjustment, RC, NRC which may support by existing BSS will need to update to Comverse ONE via the API.
 For example If Elcom/VNP plans to perform any credit adjustment to the mobile postpaid subscribers for example increase/decrease credit limitation then it can be done via SAPI.
 The logic and process of this adjustment will belong to VNP’s existing BSS.

 Anyway, the credit limits which are kept in the Comverse ONE RT is mainly use for real time credit control only, it does not represent the financial mean of subscriber financial transaction.
 The existing BSS still host the postpaid subscriber financial transactions via the rated CDR which will be provided by Comverse ONE RT.